-Do you have a small IC (fewer than 1,000 transistors*) for which you are struggling to bring the parametric yield to 100% without significantly increasing design time and/or transistor area ?
+Do you have an IC (fewer than 10,000,000 transistors*) for which you are struggling to bring the parametric yield to 100% without significantly increasing design time and/or transistor area ?

-If so, I will come to your company site and, for only $8,132 (less than what you would pay an average design engineer for a month), cut the difference between 100% and the parametric yield by two or more in less than a month, without increasing transistor area by more than 10%.
+If so, I will come to your company site and, for only $75,000, will cut the difference between 100% and the parametric yield by two or more in less than a month, without increasing transistor area by more than 10%.
 So, if, for example, the parametric yield of your IC is currently 50%, I will bring its parametric yield 75% or more.
 If the parametric yield of your IC is 90%, I will bring it to 95% or more.
 If you hand me a IC with 98% yield, I will raise the yield to 99% ore more.

 What if I don't achieve the above target in less than a month ?
 In that case, you pay nothing.

 The work month has to be a calendar month, starting the first, second or third day of the month, and ending the last day of the month.